catchygit/openvino_notebooks/recipes/custom_ai_assistant/README.md

 Set Up a Hugging Face Account: If you don't have one, create a [Hugging Face account](https://huggingface.co/welcome).

 Authenticate with Meta AI: Go to the LlaMA model (v2 or v3) page on Hugging Face.
-You'll need to enter the same email address you used for the Meta AI website to be authenticated.
+To authenticate, enter the same email address you used for the Meta AI website.
 After authentication, you'll gain access to the model.

 To use the model, authenticate using the Hugging Face CLI: